 When a STA receives a beacon from the AP, its measured receive power is

-PRXSTA=+GTXAPθ-Linkloss+GRXSTAϕ
+PRXSTA=TRPAP+GTXAPθ-Linkloss+GRXSTAϕ

 When the AP receives a PPDU from this STA, using the same antenna configuration

-PRXAP=RPSTA+GTXSTAϕ-Linkloss+GRXAPθ
+PRXAP=TRPSTA+GTXSTAϕ-Linkloss+GRXAPθ

-Substituting GRXAPθ-Linkloss= PRXSTA- +GRXSTAϕ (Assuming AP antenna pattern reciprocity)
+Substituting GRXAPθ-Linkloss= PRXSTA- TRPAP+GRXSTAϕ (Assuming AP antenna pattern reciprocity)

 We have that the STA should maintain

-Pmin_sensitivity≥RPSTA+GTXSTAϕ+ PRXSTA- RP+GRXSTAϕ
+Pmin_sensitivity≥TRPSTA+GTXSTAϕ+ PRXSTA- TRPAP+GRXSTAϕ

 to make sure it doesn’t create interference at the AP.
-(Note that All the elements on the right hand side are known to the STA)
+(Note that All the elements on the right-hand side are known to the STA)

+GTXAPθ- AP TX antenna gain in direction θ - direction to the STA

+GRXAPθ – AP RX antenna gain in direction θ - direction to the STA

+GTXSTA(ϕ) – STA RX antenna gain in direction ϕ – direction to the AP – the STA may estimate it based on TRN field appended to the PPDU

+GRXSTA(ϕ)- STA TX antenna gain in direction ϕ – direction to the AP

+TRPAP – Total Radiated Power at the AP (published in the SSW field)

+TRPSTA – Total Radiated Power at the STA – know to the STA.

 The field value computation covers range of -16 to 15dB for the G_ADD_SENS[dB] to enable also for reduced sensitivity to interference.

 TDD channel access operation subfield is set to 1 to indicate that the G_ADD_SENS, and TRP field are present in the DMG Beacon sent by PCP and DMG AP that proceeds with the TDD channel access operation as defined in 11.yy TDD channel access Operation (11-18-1801-00-00ay LB234 Comment resolution for CID 3358 and others) and is set to 0 otherwise.